-When it's ok to exercise
+When it’s ok to use a treadmill

 The sickness I refer to are more common ailments like flu, coughs, colds and more.
 Intermountain Healthcare have a lovely little basic rule of thumb.
 That is the above and below the neck rule.
 If the sickness originates above the neck like a cold or blocked nose, then you should be able to exercise.
 If it originates below the neck then don’t.

 Further above the neck ailments all relate to the ear, nose and throat.
 So if you have earache, runny nose, sneezing, blocked nose, and also headaches.
 If you’re able to then I would advise that, even though you should be able to exercise with these problems, take some medication to alleviate the symptoms.
 You won’t want to run with your head or ear hurting.

 If your symptoms are quite bothersome, then you may want to reduce the intensity or the length of your workout.
 Consider running a shorter distance or jogging instead.
 Consider less impact if a headache is more like a migraine like an elliptical or exercise bike.
 With a severe migraine, don’t be afraid to take the day off.
 It’s unpleasant enough as it does, you don’t want to make it worse.